Capsicum: Species and varieties

 The amount of capsaicin is measured in Scoville heat units (SHU) and this value varies significantly among Capsicum varieties.
 For example, a typical Bell pepper has a value of zero SHU and a Jalapeño has a value of 4000–8000 SHU.
 In 2017, the Guinness Book of World Records listed the Carolina Reaper as the world's hottest pepper at 1,641,183 SHU, according to tests conducted by Winthrop University in South Carolina, United States.
+In 2023, the Guinness Book of Records recognized Pepper X as the world's hottest pepper.